C-Wesley/LearningWIL/GNSS/README.md

 # Global Navigation Satellite System
-We are using the sparkfun zed f9p GNSS reciever.
+We are using the sparkfun ZED F9P GNSS reciever.

 <a href="https://www.sparkfun.com/sparkfun-gps-rtk-sma-kit.html" target="_blank">Sparkfun GNSS SMA Kit</a>